 Constituents of Interest

 - Salicylic acid

 - Snake Grass

 - Puzzle Grass

-The class was characterised by vascular plants that reproduce via spores rather than seeds. this makes horsetail unique in a world dominated by angiosperms.
+The class was characterized by vascular plants that reproduce via spores rather than seeds.
+This makes horsetail unique in a world dominated by angiosperms.

 Clinical Applications Of Horsetail:

 Horsetail is reliable as a urinary antiseptic and can be used to treat lower urinary tract infections.
 The silica content in horsetail is very high, which is used as a nutritive for supporting nail and hair growth.